University College

 Introduction

 University College offers a number of programs and courses outside the areas traditionally covered by departments.
-These include UC One and programs and courses in Asian Canadian Studies, Canadian Studies, Cognitive Science, Drama, Health Studies, including the new Public Health Major, and Sexual Diversity Studies, in addition to First-Year Foundation Seminars.
-The overall aims of the College Programs are to foster interdisciplinary work in significant areas of study and to encourage intellectual breadth.
+These include our First Year Foundations seminars and UC One, a special suite of courses specially designed for first year students.
+We also offer courses and programs in Asian Canadian Studies, Black Canadian Studies, Canadian Studies, Cognitive Science, and a new Public Health Major.
+Each of these fosters interdisciplinary work in innovative areas and encourages intellectual breadth.
 Many program courses are open to students not enrolled in the programs themselves.
+Two other programs are also affiliated with University College and are described elsewhere in the Calendar: the Centre for Drama, Theatre & Performance Studies and the Mark S. Bonham Centre for Sexual Diversity Studies.

 UC One: Engaging Toronto